 Vegetarian Platters & Sandwiches at The Halal Guys

-- Falafel Sandwich: Warm pita filled with falafel, lettuce, tomato, and your sauces.
+- Falafel Sandwich: Warm pita bread filled with falafel, lettuce, tomato, and your sauces.
 Smaller and cheaper than the platter but still substantial enough for a meal.

 Vegetarian Sides at The Halal Guys